 In Medical Assisting Jobs, No Day is Typical

-A description of a day in the life of a medical assistant isn’t necessarily a general one.
+A description of a day in the life of a medical assistant is not necessarily a general one.
 No day is ever typical because these professionals work with a different set of patients every day, each with a unique set of needs.
-This is one of the things that makes this career so exciting.
+This makes this career so exciting.
 You will face daily challenges in your role as a medical assistant, and you will never get bored doing the job.
-One day you may be helping a patient with routine care for diabetes and the next you are comforting someone who doesn’t feel well and can’t figure out why.
+One day you may be helping a patient with routine care for diabetes and the next you are comforting someone who does not feel well and cannot figure out why.

 Most Medical Assisting Jobs Begin with Preparations